How to guide: Receiving consent

 approved to do so by the Principal Investigator of the local site (GP practice) and this must be included in the Delegation Log.

 Participants must be fully informed and in a position to consent (having capacity to consent or by means of a process involving a consultee or legal representative where this is appropriate and allowed for in the study).
-See the study protocol guide for further information.
+See GCP or Informed consent training for further information.

 Consent must have been received before any research activity relating to the patient and/or their personal data takes place.